moto-timo/yocto-docs/documentation/ref-manual/classes.rst

 binaries.

 With this class enabled, a tarball containing a pre-built C library is downloaded at the start of the build.
-In the Poky reference distribution this is enabled by default through :oe_git:`meta/conf/distro/include/yocto-uninative.inc
+In :term:`OpenEmbedded-Core (OE-Core)` this is enabled by default through :oe_git:`meta/conf/distro/include/yocto-uninative.inc
 </openembedded-core/tree/meta/conf/distro/include/yocto-uninative.inc>`.
 Other distributions that do
-not derive from Poky can also "``require conf/distro/include/yocto-uninative.inc``" to use this.
+not derive from :term:`Poky` can also "``require conf/distro/include/yocto-uninative.inc``" to use this.
 Alternatively if you prefer, you can build the uninative-tarball recipe yourself, publish the resulting tarball (e.g. via HTTP) and set :term:`UNINATIVE_URL` and :term:`UNINATIVE_CHECKSUM` appropriately.
 For an